Cool World

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Cool World against these established plot points, we can identify how Ralph Bakshi utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Cool World within the animation genre.

 Ralph Bakshi's Structural Approach